Vampire/command-framework/readme/README_template.md

 exactly three parameters without whitespaces, you should set the max parameters to four, so you can easily test the length of the returned array whether too many parameters were given to the command.

+##### Semantic Parsing and Validation

 The second is the [`ParameterParser`][ParameterParser JavaDoc] that you can get injected into your command.
 For the `ParameterParser` to work, the [usage](#command-usage) of the command has to follow a defined syntax language.
 This usage syntax is then parsed and the given parameter string analysed according to the defined syntax.
-If the given parameter string does not adhere to the defined syntax, an `IllegalArgumentException` is thrown that can be caught and reported to the user giving wrong arguments.
-The exception message is suitable to be directly forwarded to user.
+If the given parameter string does not adhere to the defined syntax, a `ParameterParseException` is thrown that can be caught and reported to the user giving wrong arguments.
+The exception message is suitable to be directly forwarded to users.

 The usage string has to follow this pre-defined format:
 * Placeholders for free text without whitespaces (in the value) look like `<my placeholder>`